Cuomo isolated as accuser set to speak in first TV interview

 Scores of Democrats, including President Joe Biden, have urged him to leave office.
 About two-thirds of state Assembly members have already said they favor an impeachment trial if he refuses to resign.
 Only a simple majority vote is needed to begin an impeachment trial.

-Cuomo will be going into the fight without his former top aide, Melissa DeRosa.
+Cuomo will go into the fight without his former top aide, Melissa DeRosa.

 DeRosa, a steady presence at Cuomo's side during his months of coronavirus news conferences, resigned late Sunday, saying the past two years had been "emotionally and mentally trying."